-When Autumn comes around, I am irresistibly attracted to pumpkins.
+Every year when Autumn rolls around, I fall in love with pumpkins.
 Why is that?
 Is it some kind of a fairy godmother spell?
-These TOP pumpkin recipes are all ORIGINAL, utterly free of gluten, grains, flour, and processed ingredients!
-For me a pumpkin symbolizes goodness, fantasy and possibilities.
+These are my TOP pumpkin recipes, all ORIGINAL, utterly free of gluten, grains, flour, and processed ingredients!
+For me a pumpkin symbolizes goodness, imagination, and miracles!
 We all know a pumpkin can change into anything!
-Bibbity Bobbety Boo!
 The humble pumpkin represents prosperity, generosity, and the harvest season.
 But sadly, most pumpkin recipes are unhealthy, high in sugars, carbs, gluten, grains, dairy and industrial foods – leaving me feeling unsatisfied, overstuffed, and toxic.
-My pumpkin recipes are made with whole unprocessed ingredients and natural non-glycemic sweeteners.
-Oh yes, they’re incredibly delicious too!
 Try Chocolate Swirl Pumpkin Pie, Pumpkin Golden Milk, Pumpkin Soup, Pumpkin Chocolate Chip Cookies, Spicy Pumpkin Dip, and Pumpkin Honey Butter, Pumpkin Eggnog, Chocolate Chip Pumpkin Bundt Cake, Pumpkin Blondies, and more!
-Yummy food you can enjoy!
+Yummy, healthy food to enjoy!

 This pie looks complicated, but isn’t.
 Instead it will send you right over the edge with joy!
 Pumpkin and chocolate are a beautiful swirl of flavors when marbled together.
 Try my Perfect Chocolate Coconut Piecrust!
 Holiday desserts should be luscious tasting, high in nutrients, low in carbs and sugars.
 This recipe won’t raise blood sugar or cause weight gain if you use the suggested zero-glycemic sweeteners.